lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 Looks like evaluating all 100 inputs takes about 800k nanoseconds, or roughly 0.8 milliseconds.
 Cool, we have a baseline.
 Now we can start optimizing

-From this point on, as we explore different vectorization strategies, there are lots of little details that a competant programmer might overlook at first, but which can have a large impact on performance - ineffecient memory allocation, redundant looping, etc. I went through rigamaroll of write-profile-optimize when I first wrote these operations as part of my [KAN Library](https://crates.io/crates/fekan).
+From this point on, as we explore different vectorization strategies, there are lots of little details that a competent programmer might overlook at first, but which can have a large impact on performance - inefficient memory allocation, redundant looping, etc. I went through rigamarole of write-profile-optimize when I first wrote these operations as part of my [KAN Library](https://crates.io/crates/fekan).
 I will quietly include the results of all those lessons-learned in the code I show going forward, because I want each iteration of the algorithm to be the best version of itself it can be.

 # Optimization #1: From Recursion to Looping